Police: 5-Year-Old Boy Dies After Found Face Down In Bathtub, Stabbed In Neck In West Philadelphia Apartment

-PHILADELPHIA (CBS) — Police are investigating the tragic death of a 5-year-old boy in West Philadelphia.
-His mother was also taken to the hospital with what appears to be self-inflicted injuries.
+PHILADELPHIA (CBS) — Philadelphia Police are investigating after a father found his 5-year-old son dead.
+The boy’s mother is now in the hospital after stabbing herself.

-Police say the child was violently killed in his home and his mother may be responsible.
-Although the mother may have also tried killing herself, she was conscious, walking and talking when officers arrived on the scene.
+Detectives continue to search for clues in an awful tragedy that transpired in a West Philadelphia building.

-Detectives continue to search for clues in this awful tragedy.
+“It’s really sad,” said West Philadelphia resident Wendell Belt.
+“It’s really sad for a child so young to lose his life.”

-Authorities say a 5-year-old boy was home alone with his mother in their West Philadelphia apartment when his father walked in to find his son face down in the bathtub and stabbed in the neck.
+Authorities say a father walked into his Pine Street apartment to find his 5-year-old boy stabbed in the neck and face down in the bathtub.

-“He was able to take the son out of the tub before police arrived and when medics arrived the boy was unresponsive, he also had a laceration to his neck,” Philadelphia Police Chief Inspector Scott Small said.
+“He was able to take the son out of the tub before police arrived and when medics arrived the boy was unresponsive,” Philadelphia Police Chief Inspector Scott Small said.

 Medics conducted CPR but were unable to save him.
 He was pronounced dead just after 11 p.m. at Children’s Hospital of Philadelphia.